-An important aspect of every employee's job is individual responsibility for safety and security per the agency's preestablished policies and procedures.
-Each agency should develop, maintain and update the security-related training curriculum for all employees.
-Security training should be required for all personnel and is considered an essential and proactive element of a transit agency's security program.
-Security training reinforces security roles and responsibilities for all employees.
+Every transit employee is responsible for maintaining system safety and security per the agency's preestablished policies and procedures.
+Each agency should develop, maintain and update a mandatory security-related training curriculum for all employees, including training on recognizing suspicious behaviors.

-Identifying suspicious behavior requires training for transit personnel.
-There is extensive training available to the industry through various outlets, including TSA's First Observer Plus.
-Transit agencies should also maintain training records.
-See APTA's recommended practice "Security Awareness Training for Transit Employees" for further sources of information.
+Extensive training is available to the industry through various outlets, including TSA's First Observer Plus.
+These resources may include courses, audiovisual materials or printed materials (such as Figure 1 from Section 1.4, available from the U.S. Department of Homeland Security).
+See the APTA recommended practice "Security Awareness Training for Transit Employees" for further information on recommended training requirements, practices, curricula and resources.